-While I was doing my research, I discovered that adding the word "beach" to a campground name is an all-too-common way to get people's attention, but it can be misleading.
-In fact, sometimes they're so far away from the ocean that you should take a photograph along just to remember what a beach looks like.
+While I was doing my research for this project, I discovered that adding the word "beach" to a campground name is an all-too-common way to get people's attention, but it can be misleading.
+In fact, those "beach" campgrounds are sometimes they're so far away from the ocean that you should take a photograph back to your campsite just to remember what a beach looks like.

 California Beach Camping by Area